ArthurSonzogni/chromiumos-platform2/crash-reporter/README.md

 *** aside
-Crashes are technically collected, but because they are saved in the guest's informal profile, they are all automatically throw away on log out.
+Crashes are technically collected, but because they are saved in the guest's informal profile, they are all automatically thrown away on log out.
 ***

 If consent is later revoked, we do not upload any crashes that had been queued.
+In general, `crash_sender` will remove crashes that are present if consent is revoked, but in some cases it will not: most notably, if a crash is stored to a system directory (i.e., not in a cryptohome) and we're using per-user consent, `crash_sender` keeps the report around in case it is associated with a consenting user that later logs in again.

 ## Life Cycle